fireball-industries/discussions/README.md

 If you’re here to help move Fireball forward — thank you!
 Please read our [Contributing Guidelines](./CONTRIBUTING.md) before posting or engaging.

 ---

+*Fuel your future.
+Spark your ideas. 🔥 Let’s talk Fireball.*